 In May 2020, the ECA published a request for Expression of Interest (EOI) and the names of the respondents have since been shared with the public.
 The ECA received twelve Expressions of Interest from an excellent range of candidates including global companies interested in taking part.
 Of the twelve EOIs we received, nine are from telecoms operators, two from non-telecoms operators, and regrettably, one incomplete submission.
-The next step in the liberalization process is for the ECA to finalize a Request for Proposals (RFP) document, which will invite telecoms operators to submit proposals (bids) to take part in Ethiopia’s telecoms market.
+The next step in the liberalization process was for the ECA to publish a Request for Proposals (RFP) document, inviting telecoms operators to submit proposals (bids) to take part in Ethiopia’s telecoms market.
 The RFP was published on 27 November 2020, and the bidding process is ongoing.
 The bid submission date will be on April 26, 2021.

 The new licenses will be awarded to two qualified telecom operators selected through a competitive bidding process according to the Tender Regulations, Technical and Financial criteria.
 As outlined above, the next step in the liberalization process is for the ECA to finalize the Request for Proposals (RFP) process.
 The RFP was published on 27 November 2020, inviting telecom operators to submit proposals (bids) to take part in Ethiopia’s telecom market, and the submission process is ongoing.
 In responding to the RFP, each bidder will have to comply with strict technical qualification criteria to demonstrate the company has the technical expertise required to manage a license of this size in Ethiopia, in addition to strict financial qualification criteria to show it has the resources to manage a license of this scale.

-The purpose of the liberalization is to encourage healthy competition in this sector and this is expected to drive down costs to the consumer.
+The purpose of the liberalization is to encourage healthy competition in this sector, and this is expected to drive down costs to the consumer.
 We know our citizens are also unhappy with the reliability and quality of service they currently receive.
 It is critical to make sure that more Ethiopians have access to faster, more reliable, accessible data and phone services and that is why we are bringing in strategic partners for growth, with extensive experience in this area.
 The ECA has responsibility for economic regulation under the Proclamation and this includes Universal Access of communication services to all.
 The Authority has the power to develop annual objectives for Universal Access to communication services in Ethiopia.
 This is to enable the largest number of users to have access to telecommunications services, particularly in rural and remote areas of Ethiopia and there is a Universal Access Fund established by the Proclamation that will be used to support universal access to Communication Services in Ethiopia.
-The amount and source of income for the Universal Access Fund and its manner of administration are to be determined by the Regulation of the Council of Ministers.
-The draft Regulation was issued for Public Consultation by the ECA on October 11, 2020.

 The International Finance Corporation (IFC), member of the World Bank Group and the largest global development institution focused on the private sector in emerging markets, has been engaged to advise the ECA throughout this transaction.
 IFC is highly experienced in bringing together the right experts for a process of this magnitude and has identified and brought onboard the necessary economic, technical, legal, tax and other expertise.